 The information classes that are supported for setting underlying object store information are listed in section 2.2.39.
 Documentation for these is provided [MS-FSCC] section 2.5.
 Requests for information classes not listed in section 2.2.39 but documented in section 2.5 of [MS-FSCC] for Uses of "Set" or "LOCAL" MUST be failed with STATUS\NOT\SUPPORTED.
-Requests for information classes not documented in section 2.5 of [MS-FSCC] or documented in section 2.5 of [MS-FSCC] for Uses of only "Query" MUST be failed with STATUS\INVALID\INFO\CLASS.
+Requests for information classes not documented in section 2.5 of [MS-FSCC] for Uses of only "Query" MUST be failed with STATUS\INVALID\INFO\CLASS.